 For Patients, Caregivers and Medical Professionals:

-Danny Did Foundation Seizure Safety / SUDEP Info Publication.
-This brochure outlines some of the most important areas of concern that those with epilepsy are likely to have.
+Danny Did Foundation: Epilepsy, Knowing Your Risks.
+This brochure outlines some of the most important safety areas of concern that those with epilepsy are likely to have, including the risk of SUDEP.

 The printed form of this publication is distributed to hospitals, epilepsy centers, pediatricians offices, and epilepsy organizations across the United States and beyond.
 To request copies of this brochure for your events, group, hospital, doctor’s office, family, or community, please email Mary Duffy at email@example.com.
 To see this brochure in Spanish, click here.